Oracle Licensing

 Assume in each case we need to run an Oracle Database Enterprise Edition workload equivalent to 4 CPU cores of capacity:

 • Scenario 3: Oracle in Oracle’s Cloud (OCI).
 Suppose you deploy the same Oracle database in Oracle Cloud Infrastructure and give it 4 OCPUs (Oracle’s term for CPU cores in the cloud).
 Oracle’s cloud services have an advantage: if you bring your licenses (BYOL), Oracle lets you apply them at a favorable rate.
 In OCI, 1 Oracle license can cover 2 OCPUs in many cases (because OCI’s definition of OCPU corresponds to one physical core with two hardware threads).
 So those 4 OCPUs could require as few as 2 processor licenses.
 That equates to roughly $95,000 in licenses (with support $20,900/year) if using BYOL.
-Alternatively, you could choose a “license included” model in OCI, where you pay for the database hourly as part of the cloud bill – in that case, you’re essentially renting the licenses, and the cost for 4 OCPUs would be baked into the OCI service pricing.
+Alternatively, you could choose a “license included” model in OCI, where you pay for the database hourly as part of the cloud bill – in that case, you’re essentially renting the licenses.
+The cost for 4 OCPUs would be baked into the OCI service pricing.
 Either way, OCI ensures you’re only paying for the capacity you use.
 There’s no risk of a data center’s worth of cores suddenly needing licensing.
-One reason some CIOs consider moving Oracle workloads to OCI or other clouds is that it can cap and predict the license costs better than on-prem VMs that might sprawl.
+One reason some CIOs consider moving Oracle workloads to OCI or other clouds is that it can better cap and predict license costs than on-premises VMs that might sprawl.

 Licensing Strategies to Reduce Audit Exposure